AdRoll/baker/content/en/docs/How Tos/metrics.md

 Both `MetricsBag` and `MetricsClient` Metrics support the most common metric types,
 namely:
-- `RawCounter`, a cumulative counter that can only increase.
+- `RawCounter`: a cumulative counter that can only increase
-- `DeltaCounter`, the total number of event occurrences in a unit time.
+- `DeltaCounter`: the total number of event occurrences in a unit time
-- `Gauge`, a snapshot of an event in the last unit time.
+- `Gauge`: a snapshot of an event in the last unit time
-- `Histogram`, a statistical distribution of a set of values in one unit of time.
+- `Histogram`: a statistical distribution of a set of values in one unit of time
-- `Duration` or `Timing`, like an histogram but with time durations
+- `Duration` or `Timing`: like an histogram but with time durations

 Moreover, the `MetricsClient` is the direct interface to the remote metrics service used by the topology, e.g., *Datadog*, thus it supports some specific features such